Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ### Collections

-Kotlin Serialization supports collection types such as [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/), [`Set`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-set/), and [`Map`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/).
+Kotlin Serialization supports collection types, including both immutable and mutable variants of [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/), [`Set`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-set/), and [`Map`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/).
+It also supports their concrete implementations such as [`ArrayList`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.collections/-array-list/) and [`LinkedHashSet`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.collections/-linked-hash-set/), as well as generic and primitive array types.
+The way these collections are represented depends on the serialization format.

-Lists and sets are serialized as JSON arrays, and maps are represented as JSON objects.
+In JSON, lists and sets are serialized as JSON arrays, and maps are represented as JSON objects.

+Kotlin uses the declared type to deserialize JSON.
+During deserialization, the type of the resulting object is determined by the static type specified in the source code.
+This type can be either the type of the property or the type parameter of the decoding function.

 #### Serialize lists